 Image credit: Airman 1st Class Tammie Ramsouer, Joint Base Elmendorf-Richardson

 Once you have prepared yourself, and the area, you can begin by sanding the paint that you will be working on.
 You aren’t trying to remove the paint here—just to free it up a little bit so that it will be more vulnerable to the paint and varnish remover.

 Step Three: The Paint Remover:

 Now it is time to apply some maximum strength paint remover to the surface.
 Feel free to apply generously to the region—the more paint remover you use, the better the results that you can expect to see.

 Once the remover has been robustly applied, its time to play the waiting game.
 In about four hours, or whenever you begin to see the paint chip and peel, you can feel free to proceed to our next step.

 Now that the paint is peeling from the walls, it is time to finish the job.
 Using a paint scraping knife, scrape up and down the surface until the paint and varnish is removed.

 And that is all there is to it.
 Keep in mind that sometimes one round is not enough.
 If you are dealing with some stubborn paint, you may have to reapply the paint remover one or two more times before you see the results that you are looking for.

 So, as you have seen, this process doesn’t have to be a challenge.
-If you remember your safety steps, and follow the instructions of this guide, you will have nice, risk free time.
+If you remember your safety steps, and follow the instructions in this guide, you will have a nice, risk-free time.

 Getting paint and varnish off of wood isn’t most people’s favorite chore, but sometimes it is necessary.
 When those situations arise, tackling the situation with the right information is the difference between a job well done, and a true disaster.